PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 allows the user to add one or more secondary languages.

 <img
-src="./images/BuildingMultiLanguageReportsInPowerBI/media/image19.png"  style="width:70%" />
+src="./images/BuildingMultiLanguageReportsInPowerBI/media/image19.png"  style="width:40%" />

 After a new language has been added, the user can see the language in the **Secondary Languages** list.

 <img
-src="./images/BuildingMultiLanguageReportsInPowerBI/media/image20.png"
+src="./images/BuildingMultiLanguageReportsInPowerBI/media/image20.png"  style="width:50%"  />
-style="width:4.68254in;height:1.07855in"
-alt="A picture containing application Description automatically generated" />

 Adding a new language will also add a new column of editable cells to the translations grid.